nilzona/path2d-polyfill/README.md

 ## Contributing

-Recommended to use vscode with the prettier extension and use "format on save" option
+Recommended to use vscode with the prettier extension to keep formatting intact.